 How Much Could The Meta Quest 3 Be?

-At this stage, it's hard to say, but we can predict it'll lean more towards the $300 mark based on the Oculus Quest 2 (now known officially as Meta Quest 2 following the abandoning of the Oculus name), which is currently around £299 / $299 for the 128GB model.
+At this stage, it's hard to say, but we can predict it'll lean more towards the $300 mark based on the Oculus Quest 2, which is currently around £299 / $299 for the 128GB model.

 If the next version of the device improves upon the previous, then we imagine many gamers out there will certainly be tempted, and let's face it, the Quest 2 is still one of the best VR headsets around.